 - Room Type: Condominium / Apartment; Studio; 1 Bedroom; 2 Bedroom; 3 Bedroom; 4 Bedroom

 Niseko United is Hokkaido’s largest joint ski area, an umbrella name for one mountain with four bases.
 Niseko Annupuri, Niseko Village, Niseko Mt Resort Grand Hirafu, and Niseko Hanazono Resort.
-The region receives a massive annual snowfall of more than 42 feet (13 meters), producing an average snow depth of 12 feet (3.7 meters).
+The region receives a massive annual snowfall of more than 42 feet (13 m), producing an average snow depth of 12 feet (3.7 m).

 The powder here (if you haven’t heard already) is phenomenal.
 Niseko is located in the western part of Hokkaido, and just happens to sit in a direct line with Siberian weather fronts.
 The ski area is inundated with a bounty of snow from these storms, which has led to Niseko being named the world’s second snowiest resort.